joonashkra/hotel-app/README.md

 App is running on localhost:5000.

 ## Render
-Application deployed on Render: https://devops-hotelapp.onrender.com/ App runs on Render with a single Docker image located in Docker Hub.
+Application hosted on Render: https://devops-hotelapp.onrender.com/ App runs on Render with a Docker image located in Docker Hub.
+Render’s free plan instance will spin down with inactivity.
+This can delay requests by 50 seconds or more.
+It sometimes needs a manual restart to start running again.
-(App is still critically in development-phase but for the purposes of the course and its tight schedule, testing the deployment was necessary)